mohammad-a-hossain/joyeeta-backend/README.md

 - yarn add bcrypt (use in model for password)
 ## after user admim login validation
 - now insert or create category and sub category
+- then insert product
+- in product image file upload    processing and use multer where multer is installed and file name unique ID also installed SHORTID